jaspepa/OMICS/content/wk15/assignment_jaspepa.md

 order after sorting is different; degree of clustered similarities and differences is comparable
 	- Do the matrices agree with each other?
 Compare/contrast the methods and explain what you observe

+Combining them: cat did not produce a file recognized as aligned by fasttree but did produce a file with sequences in it recognized by s>
+'cat Anaerococcus.aln AnaerococcusDB.aln > allAnaerococcus.aln'
+followed by
+'mafft allAnaerococcus.aln > allAnaerococcusAligned.aln'

+        - Make a phylogenetic tree
+        - Examine the tree - Where would you expect the OTU sequences to be place in the tree, relative to the database sequences?
+OTU sequences and database sequences overlap and are similar to each other

+        - Does the tree appear as you expected?
+If there are differences, what may be happening?
+Tree appears as I expected; some OTUS are more similar to each other than to any reference sequence because they might not be well-characterized

+1. Plot the Unifrac distance matrix using either PCA or a heatmap
+        - hint: excel has 'conditional formatting' that might make this easy.
+Added to git repository in OMICS/content/wk15 as unifrac_sorted.png
+        - compare this to the euclidean distance you calculated last class. order after sorting is different; degree of clustered similarities and differences is comparable
+        - Do the matrices agree with each other?
+Compare/contrast the methods and explain what you observe some similarities and some differences; both have the property that things are zero difference from themselves; I tried plotting euclidean distance (from each other sample) for a few randomly selected samples and euclidean distance seemed to have weak positive correlations to unifrac distance